Klinefelter syndrome

 When to Contact a Medical Professional

-Contact your provider if your son does not develop secondary sexual characteristics at puberty.
-This includes facial hair growth and a deepening of the voice.
+Contact your provider if your child has any signs or symptoms of Klinefelter syndrome.
+Also contact your provider if your child does not develop male sexual characteristics during puberty.
+This includes facial hair growth and a deeper voice.

 References